A focus on long-term performance

 When it comes to choosing the best investment strategy for your needs, getting some professional guidance can help.
 Online advice about your QSuper account is included with your membership2 through Member Online.

-If you decide that our default option Lifetime is right for you, you do not need to do anything as we automatically invest your money for you.
+If you decide that our default option Lifetime is right for you, you don't need to do anything as we automatically invest your money for you.
 Make a different investment choice by logging into Member Online.

 Asset classes, also known as investment groups, are the building blocks that make up your investment.
 Understanding what they are and how they work together is an essential part of deciding which investments may be right for you.
 We invest in 7 asset classes:

 Cash can include deposits at call, bank bills, term deposits and negotiable certificates of deposit.
-It is considered the most secure asset class but you need to be aware it has little short-term real growth.
+It's considered the most secure asset class but you need to be aware it has little short-term real growth.

 A bond is like a fixed-interest loan to a government or company – the principal sum is paid back when the loan matures along with the interest.
 Bonds can be actively traded so they have the potential for both positive and negative returns.